camunda/blog.camunda.org/content/post/2018/11/camunda-optimize-23-alpha2-released.md

 # Single-Sign-On (SSO) support with auth plugins

 People working in large companies usually have a broad range of tools they use during their daily work.
 Logging into each tool seperately to access it, can be a real pain.
 To mitigate this problem, many tools support a single-sign-on mechanism, such that the user only needs to log in once and automatically has access to all tools.

 With the new release also Optimize supports this feature.
 Just implement an Optimize single-sign-on plugin and add it to your Optimize distribution.
 Read all about how to implement the plugin in the [Optimize Plugin System documentation](https://docs.camunda.org/optimize/latest/technical-guide/import/plugins/#single-sign-on) or check out the [Camunda Optimize Keycloak SSO Example](https://github.com/camunda/camunda-optimize-examples/tree/master/sso-plugin/optimize-sso-keycloak) to find out how to enable SSO with Optimize and Keycloak.

-# Improved upgrade performance #1
+# Improved upgrade performance

 This Optimize release yields an increased upgrade performance by a magnitude of 2 compared to previous releases.
 It does that by cutting the amount of reindex operations performed for each index upgrade in half.
-Stay tuned for further improvements in future that will ensure the Optimize upgrade takes the least time possible with the available hardware resources.
-So you can enjoy new features as soon as possible.

 # How to get it